vzhd1701/evernote-backup/README.md

 ### How to refresh expired token

 In case your auth token that you initialized your database with expires, you have an option to re-authorize it by running the `evernote-backup reauth` command.
-It has the same options as the `init-db` command.
+It has the same options as the `init-db` command, including `--oauth` which may be required due to Evernote security policies, even if you did not use it at initialization.

 ## Getting help